wildonion/fencer/README.md

 - **step3)** the docker [registry](https://distribution.github.io/distribution/) service is up and running on your VPS.

-- **step4)** you would probably want to make `logs` dir and `docker.yourdomain.com` routes secure and safe, you can achive this by adding an auth gaurd on the docker registry subdomain and the logs dir inside their nginx config files eventually setup the password for `logs` dir and `docker.yourdomain.com` route by running `sudo apt-get install -y apache2-utils && htpasswd -c infra/docker/nginx/.htpasswd rustackigeo` command, the current one is `rustackigeo@1234`.
+- **step4)** you would probably want to make `logs` dir and `docker.sprun.ir` routes secure and safe, you can achive this by adding an auth gaurd on the docker registry subdomain and the logs dir inside their nginx config files eventually setup the password for `logs` dir and `docker.sprun.ir` route by running `sudo apt-get install -y apache2-utils && htpasswd -c infra/docker/nginx/.htpasswd rustackigeo` command, the current one is `rustackigeo@1234`.

 - **step5)** setup `DOCKER_PASSWORD`, `DOCKER_USERNAME`, `SERVER_HOST`, `SERVER_USER` and `SERVER_PASSWORD` secrets and variables on your repository.